 Sustainability, the key for Maldives' Tourism Growth

-Maldives unveiled the Fifth Tourism Master Plan covering the years 2020-2025.
+The Maldives unveiled the Fifth Tourism Master Plan covering the years 2020-2025.
 As a world-renowned luxury, exotic destination, tourism is the first source of revenue for the country.

 In 2018, Maldives’ Gross Domestic Product growth rate was 7.6, and a good performance is also expected for 2019 (i.e. 6.5, UNDP Data).
-But the strong growth of the recent years means that tourism sector should be constantly monitored, and continuous actions should be taken to keep the growth rate in line with analysts’ expectations.
+But the strong growth of recent years means that the tourism sector should be constantly monitored, and continuous actions should be taken to keep the growth rate in line with analysts’ expectations.

-This confidence is testified by the fact that, since President Solih’s election in November 2018, international investors presented several investment proposals.
+This confidence is testified by the fact that, since President Solih’s election in November 2018, international investors have presented several investment proposals.
 In particular, the government has approved 23 out of the 28 proposals received from international investors, and 17 of the already approved proposals have been registered.